SylviaRemington/django-books-api/README.md

 ### Terminal
 - Make a database by running: createdb books-api
 - (This name must match the name of the db in the settings.py file)
-- Run the server: python manage.py runserver
+- Run the server: python3 manage.py runserver **Depending on which Python you have, use that.
+I'm using python3 so need to use that to run the server!**

 ### If:
 - If you get an error about importing Django, run this: pip install django psycopg2-binary

 ### If Not:
+**RUNNING MIGRATIONS BELOW HERE:**
 - Notice the first error that comes up and nudge students that they will need to run migrations.
 - Stop the server ctrl+c
-- Migrate the app python manage.py migrate
+- **Migrate the app: python3 manage.py migrate**
-- Run the server again python manage.py runserver
+- **Run the server again: python3 manage.py runserver**
 - No Errors!
 Boom.
 **(You should now be able to see the landing page if you navigate to http://localhost:8000 in the browser)**

 - Stop the server ctrl+c
-- Create superuser python manage.py createsuperuser
+- **Create superuser: python3 manage.py createsuperuser**
-- Now start a new app django-admin startapp books
+- **Now start a new app: django-admin startapp books**

 <hr>